natcap/invest.users-guide/source/urban_cooling_model.rst

 * Average relative humidity (0-100%) (Required if doing valuation): The average relative humidity (0-100%) over the time period of interest.

-* Energy_consumption (Required if doing valuation): A .csv (Comma Separated Value) table containing information on energy consumption for each building type, in kW/degC.
+* Energy_consumption (Required if doing valuation): A .csv (Comma Separated Value) table containing information on energy consumption for each building type, in kWh/degC.
 The table must contain the following columns:
     * "Type": building type defined in the vector above
-    * "Consumption": energy consumption per building type, in kW/degC
+    * "Consumption": energy consumption per building type, in kWh/degC
     * "RH" (optional): Average Relative Humidity [%] during the period of interest, which is used to calculate the wet bulb globe temperature for the work productivity module.
-    * "cost" (optional): The cost per kW (:math:`\$/kW`) of electricity for each building type.
-If this column is provided in the Energy Consumption table, the ``energy_sav`` field in the output vector ``buildings_with_stats.shp`` will be in monetary units rather than kW.
+    * "cost" (optional): The cost per kWh (:math:`\$/kWh`) of electricity for each building type.
+If this column is provided in the Energy Consumption table, the ``energy_sav`` field in the output vector ``buildings_with_stats.shp`` will be in monetary units rather than kWh.
 This column is very likely to be the same for all building types.

 * Cooling capacity: adjust shade weight.
 The relative weight to apply to shade when calculating the cooling index.
 Default value: 0.6.